I am an Assistant Professor in the School of Computer Science of the University of Nottingham. This site serves as a point of contact to find me.

 I am currently co-supervising the following PhD students:

-- Giovanni Schiazza (2020 start) – the design of an ethical tool for the study on online political internet memes.
+- Giovanni Schiazza – the design of an ethical tool for the study on online political internet memes.

-- Xin Yu Liew (2021 start) – human-in-the-loop approaches to misinformation detection in social media.
+- Xin Yu Liew – human-in-the-loop approaches to misinformation detection in social media.

-- Jialin Chen (2022 start) – digital twins for human-assistive robotics.
+- Jialin Chen – digital twins for human-assistive robotics.

 My previous PhD students: